googleapis/google-api-nodejs-client/README.md

 Once the client has a refresh token, access tokens will be acquired and refreshed automatically in the next call to the API.

 ### Using API keys
 You may need to send an API key with the request you are going to make.
-The following uses an API key to make a request to the Google+ API service to retrieve a person's profile given a userId:
+The following uses an API key to make a request to the Blogger API service to retrieve a blog's name, its total amount of posts, and url:

 ``` js
 const {google} = require('googleapis');